-- Commit to aftercare: Minors and parents of minors must ensure that a thorough aftercare of eyelash extensions are conducted as the lack of it can lead to poor retention, infections, balding of natural lashes, and in the worst cases, lash mites.
+- Commit to aftercare: Minors and parents of minors must ensure that thorough aftercare of eyelash extensions is conducted as the lack of it can lead to poor retention, infections, balding of natural lashes, and in the worst cases, lash mites.

 - Do a trial run: Start with a small set of classic eyelash extensions and feel the responsibility that comes with it.
 Because the classic set is customized for you and it only adds one extension to each of your natural lashes, it won’t feel heavy or unnatural to you or anyone who sees you.

-- Find a good lash tech: The final necessity is to find a licensed technician who has the experience of doing eyelash extensions on young people and minors.
+- Find a good lash tech: The final necessity is to find a licensed technician who has experience in doing eyelash extensions on young people and minors.
 Have a consultation session with the technician to get acquainted with the process.

 Have more questions as a parent or teenager?
 Just type it all up in the comments below and I’ll personally write back to you at the earliest opportunity.